Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 1. Nordic Naturals Ultimate Omega — Best Overall

-Each two-softgel serving delivers 1,280mg of EPA + DHA—a clinically meaningful dose without requiring handfuls of pills.
+Each two-softgel serving delivers 1,280mg of combined EPA + DHA, a clinically meaningful dose without requiring handfuls of pills.
 The triglyceride form ensures superior absorption compared to cheaper ethyl ester products.
-Nordic Naturals tests every batch for purity, freshness, and potency, then makes those results publicly available through their website.
+The lemon flavoring is subtle and effective; most people report minimal to no fishy aftertaste.
+The softgels are moderately sized, not the oversized capsules some brands produce.

 Buy Now On Amazon